lee-b/butterup/README.md

 ---

-## Why You'll Love ButterXML
+## Why You'll Love ButterUp

-1. **Simple LaTeX-like Syntax**: ButterXML uses lightweight syntax, so there's no need to get bogged down in verbose XML or complex tags.
+1. **Simple LaTeX-like Syntax**: ButterUp uses lightweight syntax, so there's no need to get bogged down in verbose XML or complex tags.
 If you're familiar with LaTeX, you'll feel right at home!

 2. **Macros & Variables**: Create reusable pieces of text with macros and variables for a truly modular document creation experience.

-3. **Multiple Output Formats**: Whether you need **PDF**, **HTML**, or **DocBook XML**, ButterXML makes it easy to convert your `.btr` files to the format of your choice with a few simple commands.
+3. **Multiple Output Formats**: Whether you need **PDF**, **HTML**, or **DocBook XML**, ButterUp makes it easy to convert your `.btr` files to the format of your choice with a few simple commands.

 ---

 ## Getting Started

-### 1. Install ButterXML
+### 1. Install ButterUp

-You can install ButterXML using `pip` directly from the GitHub repository:
+You can install ButterUp using `pip` directly from the GitHub repository:

 ```bash
 pip install git+https://github.com/yourusername/butterxml.git